ff137/ff137/README.md

 ## 🎨 My Interests

-I'm a self-ascribed polymath.
-Diverse interests in various fields such as mathematics, number theory, physics, biology, astronomy, philosophy, psychology, and everything in between.
-When I'm not working, I enjoy reading, exercising, listening to music, playing chess, and exploring nature!
+I'm a self-ascribed polymath and I value intellectual curiosity and making time for new viewpoints.
+Primary interests have been in the abstract world: mathematics, number theory, the history of philosophy and religions ... but, by virtue of popular demand I've spent as much time learning about physics, quantum electromagnetics, evolutionary psychology, and deep learning.
+These are a view of my favourite things.
+Then, I like to write code that solves big problems.
+Someone's gotta do it.
+And, when I'm not working, I like to spend time learning something new, exercising or playing chess or exploring the world around me!

 ## 📚 Publications